Greenhead College

-Greenhead College is a sixth form college, and former grammar school, located in Huddersfield, in the county of West Yorkshire, England.
-The current principal is Mo Bunter.
-With over 2,700 students, it is a large sixth form college, attracting students from as far afield as Wakefield, Manchester, Barnsley, Bradford, Leeds, Halifax, Wetherby and even Wales.
-It is located next to Greenhead Park which is one of the largest parks in Huddersfield.
+Greenhead College is a sixth form college, and former grammar school, in Huddersfield, in the county of West Yorkshire, England.
+The principal is Mo Bunter.
+With over 2,700 students, it is a large college, and students come from Wakefield, Manchester, Barnsley, Bradford, Leeds, Halifax, Wetherby and Wales, as well as from Huddersfield.
+It is next to Greenhead Park, one of the largest parks in Huddersfield.

 History

 Grammar school

 Greenhead High School for Girls was founded in 1909.
 The last O-levels were taken in June 1977.
 The girls grammar school incrementally became a sixth form college, from September 1973.

 Graham Cooksey moved from Thomas Rotherham College to be headmaster from January 1973.

 Sixth form college

-It was a full sixth form college from September 1977.
+It was a full sixth form college from September 1977, and celebrated 50 years of sixth form college education in the 2023-24 academic year.

 Reputation

+The college was graded 'Outstanding' by Ofsted in 2025 - a status it has held and maintained since its very first report in 2004.
+It was also judged to be making a strong contribution to meeting skills needs.
+The college was awarded the Further Education College of the Year at the Educate North Awards in 2025.

-The college topped both The Guardian and The Independents A level college league tables in 2006.
-It came fourth in 2007 and sixth in 2008.
-It was also the Sunday Times's Sixth Form College of the Year, 2014-15.
+Greenhead has a historically strong local and national reputation, topping both The Guardian and The Independents A level college league tables in 2006 and was recognised as the Sunday Times's Sixth Form College of the Year, 2014-15.